fedepaj/deconz2mqtt/README.md

 * *deconz2mqtt.yaml* - configuration file
 * Python (at least 3.7)
 * Running deCONZ REST API (at least 2.04.40)
+    - The most clean way to install it is to install the pre built image from [the phoscos app website](https://phoscon.de/en/conbee/sdcard)
 * Running MQTT broker

 ### Installation steps